 Original Medicare (Fee-for-service) Appeals

-Once an initial claim determination is made, beneficiaries, providers, and suppliers have the right to appeal Medicare coverage and payment decisions.
+Once an initial claim determination is made, any party to that initial determination, such as beneficiaries, providers, and suppliers – or their respective appointed representatives – has the right to appeal the Medicare coverage and payment decision.
+For more information on who is a party, see 42 CFR 405.906.

 There are five levels in the Medicare Part A and Part B appeals process.
 The levels are: